CiscoDevNet/sdwan-devops/README.md

 > Note: The tools in this repo only work from a Unix environment with Docker (e.g. Linux, MacOS, etc.) due to issues with Ansible and file permissions mapping between Windows and the Linux container used in `play.sh`.
 WSL2 may fix this issue and we will revisit when WSL2 is released.

+> Note: This repo is only tested against Cisco Modeling Labs (CML) and VIRL version 2.x.
+For now, that is the only tested/validated version.

 ## Installation

 ## Cloning the repo